 Life Insurance with Convulsions, Seizures and/or Epilepsy.

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been diagnosed with Epilepsy or suffer from convulsions or seizures.
-But before we get started it’s important for us to make it perfectly clear that we here at IBUSA are not medical professionals and we’re certainly not doctors.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been diagnosed with Epilepsy or suffer from convulsions or seizures.
+But before we get started, it’s important for us to make it perfectly clear that we here at IBUSA are not medical professionals, and we’re certainly not doctors.

 This is why…

-In the “eyes” of the life insurance industry (for the most part) Epilepsy and the different pre-existing medical conditions which may cause someone to suffer from a convulsion or seizure will usually be treated the same!
+In the “eyes” of the life insurance industry Epilepsy and many of the other different pre-existing medical conditions which may cause someone to suffer from a convulsion or seizure will usually be treated the same!
 Thereby allowing us to “lump” all of these pre-existing medical conditions together and discuss them here in this one article.

 Questions that will be directly answered will include: